Simplemux/simplemux/README.md

 Thanks to Davide Brini for his simpletun.c program.
 (2010) http://backreference.org/wp-content/uploads/2010/03/simpletun.tar.bz2

-This program uses an implementation of ROHC by Didier Barvaux (https://rohc-lib.org/).
+This program uses an implementation of RoHC by Didier Barvaux (https://rohc-lib.org/).
+More information about the [RoHC implementation used](/documentation/rohc.md)

 ## Disclaimer